dwhall/minisvd2nim/README.md

 ## How to hack on minisvd2nim

 There are two parts to `minisvd2nim` parsing and rendering the SVD (.xml) file;
-and using templates to create usable code from the device file.
+and using templates and macros to create usable code from the device file.
-Once we get ALL possible XML nodes parsed and rendered, then what remains is creating templates for our applications' needs.
+Once we get ALL possible XML nodes parsed and rendered, then what remains is meta programming for our applications' needs.

-To experiment with the templates, you need to do these three things:
+To experiment with the metaprogramming, you need to do these three things:
-1) copy `templates.nim` to your project and put it in the same place as your `device.nim`
+1) copy `metagenerator.nim` to your project and put it in the same place as your `device.nim`.
-2) edit your `device.nim` to `import templates` so Nim grabs the local copy instead of the one from the library.
+2) edit your `device.nim` to `import metagenerator.nim`.
+Nim grabs the local copy instead of the one from the library.
-3) edit the local `templates.nim` to generate the output you want.
+3) edit the local `metagenerator.nim` to generate the output you want.

 ## The author would like to thank